-Are you in the middle of getting ready for Florida weather?
 Relocating to the “Sunshine State” is a dream come true for many summer lovers.
 That being said, moving preparations will take a little bit more time than usual.
-Our sunshine heaven does have long and very warm summers, which is awesome, but you can expect daily thunderstorms as well…they are almost the norm over here.
-So, apart from your usual packing and paperwork, you are going to need to prepare for the climate as well.
+Our sunshine heaven does have long and very warm summers, which is awesome, but you can expect daily thunderstorms as well – they are almost the norm over here.
+So, apart from your usual packing and paperwork, you must prepare for the climate.
 That will involve buying some extra equipment.
-If you already have a lot of stuff, you are likely to need movers to help you with that.
-If that’s the case, our reliable Tampa Cross Country Movers can give you a hand.
-We hope that our beloved state will offer many sunny and happy days to you and your family.
+If you already have a lot of stuff, you will likely need movers to help you with that.
+If that’s the case, our reliable long distance movers in Texas can give you a hand.

-I bet that when you think about Florida, the first thing that springs to mind is the heat.
+When thinking about Florida, the first thing that springs to mind is the heat.
 Florida is very hot in the summertime and one of the warmest places on the United States mainland during the winter.
-If you are not a fan of winter then this is the place to be.
-However, with Florida being so sunny and humid all the time, you do need to take some precautions ( you can read about them later in the text).
+If you are not a winter fan, then Florida is the place to settle down.
+However, with Florida being so sunny and humid all the time, you should take some precautions.
 The human body temperature can rise dangerously on those hot days with high relative humidity.
 That’s because perspiration cannot evaporate and cool the body.
-So, with the heat index being so high, in Florida, more people die from excessive heat than from lightning.
+So, with the high heat index, in Florida, more people die from excessive heat than from lightning.

 Thunderstorms, Lightning, and Tornadoes